PLUGABLE TBT3-UDV THUNDERBOLT™ 3 DOCKING STATION WITH HOST CHARGING (SUPPORTS SINGLE HDMI OR DISPLAYPORT DISPLAY)

 Intel is working on an updated version of the Thunderbolt software that should provide the firmware information without needing to connect a Thunderbolt device, and we’ll be sure to update this post once it is available.

-If you have any questions feel free to contact our support team and we be happy to help!
+If you have any questions feel free to contact our support team and we will be happy to help!

 Thunderbolt and the Thunderbolt logo are trademarks of Intel Corporation in the U.S. and/or other countries